gokulambiotech/gokulambiotech.github.io/_products/fungicides/Tricho.md

 ### Dosage and directions for use
 Krishi-Tricho should be used at the rate of 250 ml per acre dissolved in required quantity of water or mixed with well-decomposed organic manure.

+#### Certifications
+Government of India - Directorate of Plant Protection, Quarantine & Storage.

+LICENCES UNDER SECTION 9(3B) OF THE INSECTICIDES ACT, 1968

+1. Trichoderma viride - 1.5 %

+    - Strain No. IIHR-TV-5, Accession No. ITCC 6889
+    - Registration No: CIR-1698/2015(354)-Trichoderma viride (WP)-377